 When you plan a trip, you decide your itinerary, what you need to pack and all your stops, essential to determine how to get from one point to the next on your map.
 The same applies to the water’s journey.

 Approximately 9.5 billion cubic meters of drinking water are abstracted every year in Italy.
 Constant investments and modernization works are required to ensure the good quality and efficiency of the service on both local and national level.
-To support the development of the water sector, Acea has planned to invest 1.9 billion euros in its 2019-2022 Industrial Plan, to keep increasing the efficiency of the service and optimizing the use of this precious resource.
+In its Industrial Plan, to support the development of the water sector, Acea invests to increase the efficiency of the service and optimizing the use of this precious resource.

 Concrete examples of the Group’s commitment to a sustainable growth include the second pipeline in Peschiera, to strengthen the infrastructure, and the Acea Ato 5 Action Plan implemented to reduce leaks in the Frosinone area, thanks to the smart use of remote control and hydro valves.